Home / Demand Flexibility

 More information

-At this stage, participating sites can be located anywhere in the North Island.
+Participating sites can be located anywhere in New Zealand

-No, you can participate in Demand Flexibility regardless of who supplies your electricity.
+No, you can participate in Simply Flex regardless of who supplies your electricity.